SharpSpring (NASDAQ:SHSP) Lifted to Strong-Buy at ValuEngine

-ValuEngine upgraded shares of SharpSpring (NASDAQ:SHSP) from a buy rating to a strong-buy rating in a report issued on Wednesday morning, ValuEngine reports.
+ValuEngine upgraded shares of SharpSpring (NASDAQ:SHSP) from a buy rating to a strong-buy rating in a research note published on Wednesday, ValuEngine reports.

-SHSP has been the subject of a number of other reports.
-Craig Hallum raised shares of SharpSpring from a hold rating to a buy rating and set a $21.00 price objective for the company in a report on Monday, June 24th.
-Stephens raised shares of SharpSpring from an equal rating to an overweight rating and lifted their price objective for the stock from $11.00 to $13.00 in a report on Thursday, August 8th.
-Canaccord Genuity dropped their price objective on shares of SharpSpring from $22.00 to $16.00 and set a buy rating for the company in a report on Thursday, July 18th.
-National Securities reaffirmed a buy rating and set a $18.00 price objective on shares of SharpSpring in a report on Wednesday, August 7th.
-Finally, Roth Capital dropped their price objective on shares of SharpSpring from $21.00 to $19.00 and set a buy rating for the company in a report on Wednesday, July 17th.
-Six equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $17.33.
+A number of other brokerages have also issued reports on SHSP.
+Canaccord Genuity cut their price target on shares of SharpSpring from $22.00 to $16.00 and set a buy rating on the stock in a research note on Thursday, July 18th.
+Stephens upgraded shares of SharpSpring from an equal rating to an overweight rating and upped their price target for the company from $11.00 to $13.00 in a research note on Thursday, August 8th.
+Roth Capital cut their price target on shares of SharpSpring from $21.00 to $19.00 and set a buy rating on the stock in a research note on Wednesday, July 17th.
+National Securities restated a buy rating and set a $18.00 price target on shares of SharpSpring in a research note on Wednesday, August 7th.
+Finally, Craig Hallum upgraded shares of SharpSpring from a hold rating to a buy rating and set a $21.00 price target on the stock in a research note on Monday, June 24th.
+Six equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
+SharpSpring currently has an average rating of Buy and an average price target of $17.33.

-SharpSpring (NASDAQ:SHSP) last released its quarterly earnings results on Tuesday, August 6th.
-The technology company reported ($0.22) EPS for the quarter, beating analysts’ consensus estimates of ($0.26) by $0.04.
-The firm had revenue of $5.52 million during the quarter, compared to analyst estimates of $5.45 million.
+SharpSpring (NASDAQ:SHSP) last issued its quarterly earnings results on Tuesday, August 6th.
+The technology company reported ($0.22) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.26) by $0.04.
 SharpSpring had a negative net margin of 57.95% and a negative return on equity of 51.86%.
-Equities research analysts expect that SharpSpring will post -1.18 earnings per share for the current fiscal year.
+The business had revenue of $5.52 million for the quarter, compared to analyst estimates of $5.45 million.
+As a group, equities analysts anticipate that SharpSpring will post -1.18 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of SHSP.
-Granite Investment Partners LLC lifted its holdings in shares of SharpSpring by 87.8% during the 1st quarter.
-Granite Investment Partners LLC now owns 206,418 shares of the technology company’s stock worth $3,307,000 after acquiring an additional 96,478 shares during the last quarter.
-Hilton Capital Management LLC bought a new stake in SharpSpring in the first quarter worth $708,000.
-Centaurus Financial Inc. bought a new stake in SharpSpring in the first quarter worth $107,000.
-Strs Ohio bought a new stake in SharpSpring in the second quarter worth $29,000.
-Finally, Steward Partners Investment Advisory LLC bought a new stake in SharpSpring in the second quarter worth $135,000.
-50.08% of the stock is owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Centaurus Financial Inc. boosted its holdings in shares of SharpSpring by 14,948.0% in the 2nd quarter.
+Centaurus Financial Inc. now owns 258,525 shares of the technology company’s stock valued at $3,358,000 after acquiring an additional 256,807 shares during the last quarter.
+Vanguard Group Inc. boosted its holdings in shares of SharpSpring by 87.5% in the 2nd quarter.
+Vanguard Group Inc. now owns 550,443 shares of the technology company’s stock valued at $7,150,000 after acquiring an additional 256,817 shares during the last quarter.
+BlackRock Inc. boosted its holdings in shares of SharpSpring by 1,543.0% in the 2nd quarter.
+BlackRock Inc. now owns 559,656 shares of the technology company’s stock valued at $7,270,000 after acquiring an additional 525,593 shares during the last quarter.
+Northern Trust Corp boosted its holdings in shares of SharpSpring by 52.7% in the 2nd quarter.
+Northern Trust Corp now owns 20,883 shares of the technology company’s stock valued at $271,000 after acquiring an additional 7,203 shares during the last quarter.
+Finally, S Squared Technology LLC purchased a new stake in shares of SharpSpring in the 2nd quarter valued at $1,376,000.
+50.08% of the stock is currently owned by institutional investors and hedge funds.

 About SharpSpring